Protection

 Strategy

-• Transparent and anti-reflective, to void interfering with the ability to capture sunlight;
+- Transparent and anti-reflective, to enable effective capture of sunlight;

 In addition, protective coatings should have favorable energy-band alignments with the underlying semiconductor to maximize the power of the device.